 The proposal of JVET-T0089 introduces a modification to the VVC Rice parameters derivation method for transform skip residual coding (TSRC).
 It is proposed to explicitly signal the Rice parameter for each slice to indicate the Rice parameter for the binary codewords of abs_remainder.
+In the proposed method, one control flag is signaled in sequence parameter set to indicate the signaling of Rice parameter for the transform skip blocks is enabled or disabled.
+When the control flag is signaled as enabled, one syntax element is further signaled for each transform skip slice to indicate the Rice parameter of that slice.
+When the control flag is signaled as disabled (e.g. set equal to “0”), no further syntax element is signaled at lower level to indicate the Rice parameter for the transform skip slice and a default Rice parameter (e.g. 1) is used for all the transform skip slice.

 On the Rice parameter derivation for high bit-depth coding (JVET-T0105)

 The proposal of JVET-T0105 introduces a modification to the VVC Rice parameters derivation method for regular residual coding (RRC).
 It is proposed for high bitdepth coding to derive rice parameters based on a adjusted value of the locSumAbs.
-Amount of adjustment can be determined either globally, or being locally adaptive.
+Firstly, the locSumAbs is scalled/normalized by a scalling factor which derived from signalled syntax ellements and local coefficient activity.
+Secondly, adjusted localSumAbs value is used to derive Rice parameter via look-up table (Table 128) as in VVC.
+And finally, Rice parameter is updated using the scaling factor.
+Parameters controlling the locSumAbs scaling/normalization and Rice parameter update are expressed through thresholds against which locSumAbs is compared and scaling factors/Rice update value.
+Amount of adjustment (adjustment parameters) can be determined either globally, outside of the currently coded block, directly from signalled parameters, bitdepth, or being locally adaptive, depending on locSumAbs value within currently coded block.

 Planned tests